 While applications and student numbers keep growing, the market is far from providing the expected supply of accommodation, and university cities continue to experience unrivalled levels of demand for student beds.
 The majority of this student number growth has been absorbed by the private rented sector.
 But the strict HMO regulations put in place affecting more and more city councils, are now forcing a gradual migration of students back towards purpose-built accommodation.

-The student property market, which has already benefited from the ever-growing student numbers, could also potentially unlock around 66,000 homes back into the residential market across England and Wales, and a further 11,000 in Scotland.
-For this reason that developers and investors wishing to profit from this market make sure that the local community rightly perceives new developments.
 Purpose-built student accommodation can not only be seen as a solution to the lack of stock in the housing market but also as the perfect way to minimise issues such as noise pollution, anti-social behaviour and lack of car-parking spaces.

 The imbalance between this ever-growing demand and the chronic undersupply of student beds will continue to create a sturdy platform for investors looking for the security of high occupancy and competitive rental income.

 Risk Warning and Disclaimer: